Etiòpia flag Etiòpia: Visió econòmica i política

 Main Political Parties

-The ruling coalition (former Ethiopian People’s Revolutionary Democratic Front - EPRDF) is the new Prosperity Party, which is formed by the merger of three ethnically-based parties: the Amhara Democratic Party (ADP) (formerly: Amhara National Democratic Movement, ANDM), the Oromo Peoples' Democratic Organisation (OPDO) and the Southern Ethiopian People's Democratic Movement (SEPDM).
-The Tigrayan People's Liberation Front (TPLF) refused to become part of the new party.
-The TPLF is the dominant group within the coalition, though Tigrayans represent only 6% of the country's population.
-However, Prime Minister Abiy Ahmed is Ethiopia's first leader from the Oromo ethnic group.
+The ruling coalition in Ethiopia, formerly the Ethiopian People’s Revolutionary Democratic Front (EPRDF), is now the Prosperity Party, which was formed through the merger of three ethnically-based parties: the Amhara Democratic Party (ADP) (formerly the Amhara National Democratic Movement, ANDM), the Oromo Peoples' Democratic Organisation (OPDO), and the Southern Ethiopian People's Democratic Movement (SEPDM).
+The Tigrayan People's Liberation Front (TPLF) opted not to join the new party.
+While the TPLF was the dominant group within the former coalition, Tigrayans make up only 6% of the country's population.
+Despite this, Prime Minister Abiy Ahmed is the first leader of Ethiopia from the Oromo ethnic group.

-- National Movement of Amhara (NaMa): right-wing, Amhara ethnic nationalist
+National Movement of Amhara (NaMa): a right-wing, Amhara ethnic nationalist party

-- Ethiopian Citizens for Social Justice (EZEMA): centre, formed from the merger of several parties
+Ethiopian Citizens for Social Justice (EZEMA): a centrist party formed from the merger of several smaller parties

-- Gedeo People's Democratic Party (GPDP): Gedeo nationalism
+Gedeo People's Democratic Party (GPDP): a party advocating for Gedeo nationalism

 Executive Power